Mihails-Birjukovs/Meso-scale_Solidification_Analysis/README.md

 ACHTUNG: this Mathematica code uses MATLink
 http://matlink.org/
-and couples the code to the MATLAB engine to use this BM3D implementation:
+and couples the code to the MATLAB engine to use this BM3D implementation (currently v3.0.9):
 https://webpages.tuni.fi/foi/GCF-BM3D/index.html#ref_software
 Both MATLink and MATLAB are currently hard requirements.